5 Common Health Problems Among Equines And How To Prevent Them

 5 Common Health Problems Among Equines

-As an owner, you wouldn’t want your horse to suffer from any sickness.
-Similarly, it’s crucial to know the signs when something’s off.
-If you’re worried that your equine may be ill, read on as we provide you with information on the most common health issues to watch out for and tips on how to prevent them.
+It’s crucial to know the signs when something’s off.
+This article will also provide you with information on the most common horse health problems to watch out for and tips on how to prevent them.

-This article is meant as a brief guide and is in no way a replacement to veterinary advice.
-When in doubt of your horse’s health, we strongly recommend you contact a registered equine veterinarian.
+This article on common horse health problems is a brief guide and is in no way a replacement for veterinary advice.
+When in doubt about your horse’s health, we strongly recommend you contact a registered equine veterinarian.

 1. Equine Gastric Ulcer Syndrome (EGUS)